AT0myks/reolink-fw/README.md

 a bit.ly link (that redirects to a Google Drive link).

-These URLs are automatically handled so that you don't have to figure out the "real" download link, and in this case the `url` value(s) in the result JSON will not be the link that you gave but the direct download one.
+These URLs are automatically handled so that you don't have to figure out the "real" download link, and in this case the `file` value(s) in the result JSON will not be the link that you gave but the direct download one.

 However the Google Drive folder links (`drive.google.com/drive/folders`) are not